The 1982 Sabra-Shatila Massacre: Depths of Depravity and Unfulfilled Justice

 Elsewhere, this same policy allows space for a president to decry one instance of violence against the West, while demonstrating absolute indifference when the same horrors are visited upon Arab communities.

-Ironically, not only did the United States fail to intervene to avoid an unimaginable act of evil, they funded the military that perpetrated it.
+Ironically, not only did the United States fail to intervene to avoid an unimaginable act of evil, they funded the military that planned it.

 Rewarding Evil with Power

-The irony deepens when we consider the aftermath of the massacre. despite his central role in this atrocity, Ariel Sharon never faced any real justice.
+The irony deepens when one considers the aftermath of the massacre.
+Despite his central role in the slaughter, Ariel Sharon never faced any real justice.

 Aftermath of the Massacre at Sabra-Shatila